Trends in Healthcare Human Resources (Free HIPPA Compliance Checklist)

 Diversity and Inclusion

-On the other hand, there is a need to create more diverse and inclusive environments.
+There is a need to create more diverse and inclusive environments.
 HR teams must create an environment that eliminates bias, discrimination, and harassment to create a healthcare environment geared toward better patient outcomes.
 This is vital not only for compliance with the law but also to craft a culture that attracts and retains staff.

 4.